GIScience/gis-training-resource-center/_sources/content/Module_5/en_qgis_overlay_operations.md

 width: 250 px
 name: gdal_clipping_tools
 ---
-The GDAL tools Clip vector by extent and Clip vector by mask layer
+The GDAL tools Clip vector by extent and Clip vector by mask layer.
 ```

 ::::{tab-set}